KevinOlvera/condominio-ddns/README.md

-# DonDominio DDNS Docker Container
+# DonDominio DDNS Docker Image

 This Docker image automates the process of updating your domain's IP address on dondominio.com using a DDNS (Dynamic Domain Name System) update script.
 It is designed to be lightweight, efficient, and easy to use, ensuring that your domain always points to the correct IP address.